-The Pembina Corporate ERP applies to Pembina Pipeline Corporation and each of its subsidiaries and/or entities operating within Canada, including Pembina Prairie Facilities Ltd. and Veresen NGL Pipeline Inc., collectively referred to as Pembina within this plan.
+The Pembina Corporate ERP applies to Pembina Pipeline Corporation (0205) and each of its subsidiaries and/or entities operating within Canada, including Pembina Gas Infrastructure which is jointly owned, and wholly operated by Pembina.
+Veresen Midstream, Pembina Gas Services, and PGI Processing ULC are wholly owned subsidiaries of Pembina Gas Infrastructure Inc. (PGI), all of which are referred to as Pembina within this plan.